 The Thai Cabinet approved relief measures for Thai companies to support the economy during COVID-19 crisis on 10 March, 24 March 2020 and 7 April.
-Further measures have been announced by BOI, DBD (MOC), TRD, Ministry of Finance, CCSA, CAAT, Immigration Bureau, MFA, MDES, NBTC and others.
+Further measures have been announced by BOI, DBD (MOC).
+TRD, Ministry of Finance, NBTC and others.

 Relying on an Emergency Decree made in 2005, Prime Minister declared a State of Emergency on 25 March, effective March 26, in order to reduce the spread of COVID-19 in Thailand.
 This gives the Prime Minister's Office powers to exercise authorities under various laws, which are currently held by senior officers in various agencies.
 Restrictions on movement, curfews, business closure and other requirement have been made.
 See Emergency Powers.
-This has been extended four times since, to 31 August 2020.
+The State of Emergency has been extended several times, most recently to 31 October.